kohlschutter/jacline/README.md

   `@JsType(isNative=true)` is being provided with a default implementation for vanilla Java, whereas the JavaScript-specific implementation is provided separately in some JavaScript file ("Common-Sourcing").
+  - `@JsServiceProvider`: Registers a class as an implementation for one or more interfaces, which can then later be used via `java.util.ServiceLoader`.
 - Provides all required and recommended JavaScript library dependencies in the same repository as the rest of the code (some required code from [closure-library](https://github.com/google/closure-library) as well as j2cl's jre.js,